fnordomat/NorwegianBlue/README.md

 <img src="https://github.com/fnordomat/NorwegianBlue/raw/master/doc/parrot-cleanish.svg" width="96" height="96" alt="Norwegian Blue Parrot Drawing"/>
 </object>

+Note: this project is superseded by my new project [ChatBox][3], which solves the problem by an entirely different approach and isn't limited to regular languages.

 ## Description

 NorwegianBlue computes a 1:1 mapping between the natural numbers and the words of a given regular language L. Given a number, the encoding algorithm outputs a string of L. The decoding algorithm unambiguously retrieves the number from the string.